-The bone is the hardest substance in our body.
+Bone is the hardest substance in our body.
 Bones also have various roles, they support the structure of our body, guard our fragile organs, and also allow us to move day in and day out.
-Our bones also serve as a house for the storage of minerals like calcium and creation of our blood cells which is called the bone marrow.
+Our bones also serve as a house for the storage of minerals like calcium and the creation of our blood cells which is called the bone marrow.

-Bones get less attention than other body parts, it’s because we tend to overlook the fact that our bones are not just scaffolding for our body, rather it also has its needs and limits.
-If we do not start to be more aware about our bones and their needs and limits complications will happen.
+Bones get less attention than other body parts, it’s because we tend to overlook the fact that our bones are not just scaffolding for our body, rather it also has their needs and limits.
+If we do not start to be more aware of our bones and their needs and limits complications will happen.

 According to global estimates published in 2015, 3.5 billion people are at risk of calcium deficiency.

 Calcium deficiency disease is also known as hypocalcemia, happens when our levels of calcium in the blood are not enough.
 When this deficiency is left unchecked, it can lead to dental changes, cataracts, alterations in the brain, and osteoporosis, which causes the bones to become brittle and more prone to damages.

 So right now you must be wondering how would you know if you have or had this disease.

 These are some symptoms according to an article published on Medical News Today (https://www.medicalnewstoday.com/articles/321865.php): Muscles problems, Extreme fatigue, Nail dryness which can lead to broken or brittle nails, skin itchiness, osteopenia, osteoporosis, painful premenstrual syndrome or PMS, dental problems including weak roots, irritated gums, brittle teeth, or tooth decay, and also depression.